OggettoWeb/Magento-Parallels/README.markdown

     Mage::getModel('parallels/runner')->run('do_my_calculations', array(2, 3));

 `run` method has 2 arguments:
-* process identifier which we mentioned in config.xml
+1. Process identifier which we mentioned in config.xml
-* array with arguments which will be passed to the callback method
+2. Array with arguments which will be passed to the callback method

 So after this `bigCalculations` execution will be forwarded to the separate process with specified arguments (in our case it will just do 2*3 and sleep).
 Please note, that in callback method